shaharyar-sajid/Python/feedback/README.md

-This is a project for automating CS 18-22 feedback for forth semester.
+This is a project for automating feedback

+Version 3.0:

+-Added GUI

+-Removed Firefox support due to some issues

+Version 2.0:(Not Fully Working)

+-Added detailed feedback automation

+Version 1.3:

+-Added support for any department

 Version 1.2: